 I'm recycling again.
 The post below previously appeared on www.thecuthills.com site.
-Hayley's brother Ryan is here from BC so we're busy this week.
+My brother-in-law is here from BC so we're busy this week.
 Enjoy.

 Had a good chat with my new evangelism buddy Scott Grieve on Friday about "the box", which we defined as "church-on-sunday" type christianity.
 The box, as we defined it, is the mentality that sitting in church meetings is paramount.